lucasquemelli/twitter_data_extraction/README.md

 The hook created is in the file [*twitter_hook.py*](https://github.com/lucasquemelli/twitter_data_extraction/blob/main/twitter_hook.py).
 The next step is to use this hook in the operators.

-# 5. Creating operators connetcted to hooks
+# 5. Creating operators connected to hooks and exporting them to a Data Lake

+Each step in a DAG is executed by an operator.